What is a Personal Loan?

 Traditional banks are the same banks that handle your checking account and paychecks.
 You can approach these banks and fill out an application in the bank or through their online banking services.
 Traditional banks tend to have the most requirements and have the most rigid lending requirements due to their large scale and wide range of financial services.

 Online lenders are banks that are only online.
 You apply for a personal loan from an online lender through an online application.
-The application is fast and the process is approved quickly, and you get your response about whether approved online as well.
-The loan is then funded from the online lender and you make payments to repay the loan in full.
+The application is process and approved quickly and you get your response online as well.
+The loan is then funded from the online bank and you make online payments to repay the loan in full.

 Loan aggregators pull many different lenders together in a single location.
 You will only need to fill out a single application with a loan aggregator that will then be sent to multiple lenders on your behalf.
 The loan aggregator will offer you various possibilities based on what their lenders are able to provide and you can select the loan that is the best fit for your specific circumstance.